 Prophet Haggai’s name means “festive of God,” or “festivals of God”.
 He is one of the twelve so-called minor prophets.
 He was the first of the three prophets whose ministry belonged to the period of Jewish history which began after the return from captivity in Babylon.
-Zechariah, a contemporary Haggai, and Malachi, who was about one hundred years later, were the other two.
+Zechariah, a contemporary of Haggai, and Malachi, who was about one hundred years later, were the other two.
 Scarcely anything is known of his personal history.

 A year later, God stirred up the heart of Medo-Persian King Cyrus to issue a decree allowing the Israelites to return to Israel.
 This marked the beginning of the great Return of Israelites from Babylon to Jerusalem.

 By 536 B.C., the first group had arrived and soon laid the foundation of the Temple.
 They came back under the leadership of Zerubbabel and Joshua.
 The circumstances in which the Temple was rebuilt were recorded in detail in historical books in the Bible, particularly Ezra and Nehemiah.

 Although the second Temple isn’t as great as the first one built by Solomon, it was built under entirely different circumstances.
-The first Temple was built in a period of great peace and prosperity, while the second Temple was built in a time of total humbleness in terms of what the Israelites had, and under extreme adversarial environment which further made the conditions many times worse.
+The first Temple was built in a period of great peace and prosperity, while the second Temple was built in a time of total humility in terms of what the Israelites possessed, and under extreme adversarial environment which further made the conditions many times worse.

 Over a four-month period in 520 B.C., Haggai delivered four messages concerning this effort.
-The first and third messages brought down admonishing words of the Lord that the land’s lack of productivity was because the Temple lay in ruins and the land was still spiritually unclean.
+The first and third messages brought down admonishing words of the Lord warning that the land’s lack of productivity was because the Temple lay in ruins and the land was still spiritually unclean.
 But each of these two messages was followed by words of reassurance that God was with them and the rebuilding of the Temple was to be accompanied by great blessings.

 II.
 Return from captivity